ekhadley/litho/README.md

 - PNG recommended for highest quality

 ## To Do
-- Different output formats (STL, OBJ, etc.)
+- Different output formats (STL, 3MF, etc.) (these obj files are really big and slow to slice)
 - More frame options
 - GUI
     - Possibly a web app